 I don’t know if my transmissions are getting through.
 I’m guessing, hoping somebody’s trying to get through to me.
+It’s

-help while not allowing me the peace of mind knowing you’re reading this transmission and sending help.
+not allowing me the peace of mind knowing you’re reading this transmission and sending help.
 Crap, you must by now be

 thinking just what the hell this guy is on about.
 Look, I’m the only one here.
 You can only imagine what it’s like here on this

 station when you’re totally, and I really mean totally alone.
 Even when I look out any of the view ports I see nothing but

 blackness.
 It must be huge to block out the stars on every side.
 I can’t even tell what the general shape of the thing is.
 I don’

 t what to, but I have to consider that it’s all around me because I and this remote space station been swallowed whole by the

 thing.
 I want to be wrong.
-I want to be too stupid to understand what
+I want to be too stupid to understand what might be happening to me.
+I want you to fucking

-bastards!
-Say something!
-Write something!
-Send me some fucking pictures of your fat, ugly wives!
+fucking pictures of your fat, ugly wives!
 You fucks!

 1 / 6 / 2207

 I’m sorry.
 I really am sorry.
 It’s just that there’s no one here.
 I’ve tried to act like a calm, rational human being.
 Act like a

 s a ship receiving this.
 A relay satellite is bouncing my words towards one of the remote mining colonies who’ll then send it

 to Central Command.
 They’re out there, trying to find a way in to me.
 You’re out there right now.
 I know it.
 And I’ll keep

 transmitting as long as it allows me to.
 You have my word on that.
 Tell you what, let’s make a deal with each other right

 now.
 If I keep sending you my words, my thoughts and my discoveries, then you’ll find a way in here.
 I’ll keep talking to

 you if you keep trying to talk to me.
 Deal?
 Deal.
 Please, just don’t leave me in here.

 3 / 6 / 2207

 I’m Jonah and this is the story of my whale.
 Thought that was kind of profound.
 Not really.
-Just trying to bring some
+Just trying to bring some levity

-not affected.
 Seems so at the moment.
 Oxygen supply normal.
 Gravity normal.
 All normal.
 I don’t know what you can see on your side, if

 anything at all, but it’s just pitch black no matter what port I look out of.